Powering Homes with Landfill Biogas

 Siloxane Removal System (SRS) is embedded into LGI’s modular power station to deliver O&M savings, increase availability and enable more renewable energy creation.
 This approach was pioneered by LGI on landfills in Australia.

-LGI designed, built and operates the new 6MW power station, commissioned in June 2020 with 4MW and expanded in 2024 by 50% with a 20MW grid connection.
+LGI designed, built and operates the new 6MW power station, commissioned in June 2020 with 4MW and expanded in 2024 by 50% to 6MW and a 20MW grid connection.
 It is currently being upgraded to include a 12MW battery energy storage system (BESS).

 Since commencing on site LGI doubled biogas recovery and carbon abatement in one year with biogas system upgrades and new power station – our most recent and largest in our growing portfolio.